 With a unified view of instances, resources, services, and workloads running across your cloud environment, you can track performance, recognize trends, and eliminate wasted spend.
 For instance, spotting resources that are under-utilized or misallocated can empower you to correct the issue and drive efficiencies as you scale.

 However, with scale comes the challenge of visibility.
 The CloudCheckr platform offers centralized, fully customizable dashboards to offer at-a-glance information across your cloud infrastructure.
 Heat maps and inventory reports provide complete visibility, so there are never any surprises.

 Of course, recognizing issues is only half the problem.
 Drive agility and operational efficiency by implementing automation tools to help “exploit cloud economics.”
-As Gartner’s report explains, native cloud tools, like AWS Lambda and CloudWatch, can help support tag-or-termine policies and start and stop instances with a bit of scripting work.
+As Gartner’s report explains, native cloud tools, like AWS Lambda and CloudWatch, can help support tag-or-terminate policies and start and stop instances with a bit of scripting work.